MonoTech01/TryHackMe/Windows/Investigating Windows.md

 # Topic: Windows Forensics - Level Easy

 # Connection
-via RDP - Remote Desktop Connnection with
+via RDP - Remote Desktop Connnection if you are not in the target machine yet!

 Username: Administrator
 Password: letmein123!

-Search RDP in the search bar - fill "Computer" section with IP address -> fill in username and passwd
+Search RDP in the search bar - fill "Computer" section with IP address -> fill in username and password

+# Check computer's info
+Powershell
+Command: systeminfo
+### Contents: host name, os version, manufacturer, processor, time zone, ...

+# Check user account
+Powershell
+Command: net user -> check how many and who users are
+Command: net user [specific name] -> more info like last login

+# What IP does the system connect to when it first starts
+Search "Regedit" for Registry Editor in search bar.

+HKEY_LOCAL_MACHINE > SOFTWARE > Microsoft > Windows > CurrentVersion > Run

+When you are in "Run" location, pls check the ip address of UpdateSvc = reveals the IP address that the remote machine connects to when it starts.